sigsergv/shell-utils/README.md

 ...
 ~~~~~

-Also you can use flag `-i` to ignore case.
+Also you can use flag `-n` to NOT ignore case (it's ignored by default) and flag `-a`
+to print absolute paths.

 canonical-name